-6. There were no new UK data for HBCDD levels in breast milk.
-Occurrence data used previously for estimating exposure from breast milk were used to estimate exposure from this route in this paper.
+6. There were no new UK data for HBCDD levels in human milk.
+Occurrence data used previously for estimating exposure from human milk were used to estimate exposure from this route in this paper.

 Infant formula and commercial infant foods.